RT-Thread/rt-thread/documentation/introduction/introduction.md

 ## License Agreement

-The RT-Thread system is a completely open source system, the 3.1.0 version and its earlier versions follow the GPL V2 + open source license agreement.
-Versions from the 3.1.0 version onwards follow the Apache License 2.0 open source license agreement.
+The RT-Thread system is a completely open source system, which follows the Apache License 2.0 open source license agreement.
 The RT-Thread system can be used free of charge in commercial products and does not require opening private code up to the public.

 ## RT-Thread Frame